Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Dido and Aeneas

 "So now you are laying foundations for Carthage, building a beautiful city to please a woman, lost to the interests of your own realm?"
-[Hermes to Aeneas.
-Aeneid 4.265]
+(Hermes to Aeneas.
+Aeneid 4.265).

 Aeneas then, remembering his own destiny, decided to leave Dido and Carthage:

 "In Italy lies my heart, my homeland.
 You, a Phoenician, are held by these Carthaginian towers, by the charm of your Libyan city."
-[Aeneas to Dido.
-Aeneid 4.345]
+(Aeneas to Dido.
+Aeneid 4.345).

-But as Dido would not accept the separation, Aeneas proclaimed:
+And when Dido would not accept the separation, Aeneas proclaimed:

 "No more reproaches ... they only torture us both.
-God's will, not mine, says 'Italy'" [Aeneas to Dido.
-Aeneid 4.360]
+God's will, not mine, says 'Italy'" (Aeneas to Dido.
+Aeneid 4.360).

 Dido, who felt she had rescued Aeneas' lost fleet, saved his friends from death, taken a pauper and a castaway and shared her kingdom with him, could not see in Aeneas' decision more than betrayal and ingratitude.
-So on Aeneas' departure, Dido cast herself upon Aeneas' sword on a pyre, and that is why upon her tomb it was written:
+So on Aeneas' departure, Dido cast herself upon Aeneas' sword on a pyre, and upon her tomb it was written:

 "Aeneas caused her death and lent the blade, Dido by her own hand in dust was laid."
-[Ovid, Heroides 8]
+(Ovid, Heroides 8).

 Aeneas descends to Hades